Asset Protection in Texas

 Several types of liens can attach despite the exemption: purchase money mortgages, property tax liens, home equity loans, home improvement liens, and federal tax liens when approved by a federal court.
 Ordinary judgment creditors cannot force a sale of a Texas homestead.
 Courts have consistently held that abstract judgment liens do not attach to homestead property while the homestead designation remains in effect.

-Sale proceeds from a homestead remain exempt for six months under Property Code Section 41.001(c), but only if reinvested in a new homestead.
+Sale proceeds from a homestead remain exempt for six months under Property Code Section 41.001(c).
 After six months, unspent proceeds lose their exempt status.

 Wages and Income